KAM for reversible derivative wave equations: Introduction

-This kind of Hamiltonian pseudo-differential equations has been introduced by Bourgain \cite{B1} and Craig \cite{C} as models to study the effect of derivatives versus dispersive phenomena.
-The key of \cite{BBP1} is the proof of the first order asymptotic expansion of the perturbed normal frequencies, obtained using the notion of quasi-T\"oplitz function.
-This concept was introduced by Procesi-Xu \cite{PX} and it is connected to the T\"oplitz-Lipschitz property in Eliasson-Kuksin \cite{EK}, see also \cite{GT}.
-Of course we could not deal in \cite{BBP1} with the derivative wave equation, which is not Hamiltonian.
+This kind of pseudo-differential equations were introduced by Bourgain \cite{B1} and Craig \cite{C} as models to study the effect of derivatives versus dispersive phenomena.
+Clearly \cite{BBP1} does not apply to the derivative wave equations \eqref{DNLW}, which are not Hamiltonian.